mattermost/docs/doc/installation/upgrade.md

 NOTE: **Note:** If you have multiple charts installed in the same namespace.
 It may be necessary to pass the Helm release name to the database-upgrade script as well.
 Replace `bash -s STAGE` with `bash -s -- -r RELEASE STAGE` in the example commands provided later.

-NOTE: **Note:** If you installed a chart with a non-default namespace you need to pass the namespace to the database-upgrade script.
+NOTE: **Note:** If you installed a chart to a namespace other than your `kubectl` context's default, you must pass the namespace to the database-upgrade script.
 Replace `bash -s STAGE` with `bash -s -- -n NAMESPACE STAGE` in the example commands provided later.
 This option can be used along with `-r RELEASE`.
+You can set the context's default namespace by running `kubectl config set-context --current --namespace=NAMESPACE`, or using [`kubens` from kubectx](https://github.com/ahmetb/kubectx)

 1. Prepare the existing database